Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S0 Course Introduction/Lesson3.md

 - * **Building a Strong Foundation:** The course aims to provide a solid base in smart contract security.
 - * **Empowerment:** It focuses on empowering developers and researchers to contribute significantly to the Web3 space.
 - * **Importance of Security:** Emphasizes the crucial role of security in the future of Web3.

+>> **Are you ready to build a strong foundation in smart contract security and contribute to the future of Web3?** Let's embark on this journey together!